DCurrent/openbor/engine/android/app/jni/openbor/lib/arm64-v8a/README.md

 # built versions
+# these libraries are release build + debug-info
 # IMPORTANT: keep track of following info if updated
 * libvpx - 1.8.0
 * libogg - 1.3.3